 I suggest you also go in a large group, as it absolutely changes your experience. (if you want suggestions of group outings, let me know.
 Ill share the contact details)

 As we marched up, we were welcomed by the view of kuntikund.
 What seemed more like a silhouette when we began the trek, now turned into a beautiful lake, tempting us towards it.
 The sight also encouraged us to march up quick, so we could catch the beautiful sunrise.
 The blue sky slowly gave way to the yellow hue, and hinted that it was time for the sun to come out.

 Sun rises around 6:20am, so you can be mindful of the time.
 The view (as expected) caught us by surprise.
 Overlooking some beautiful, typical kannada villages, the sunrise was a mesmerizing sight.

 However, we were not surprised that the summit was full of people- out with their cameras, capturing the sight.
 Amidst this, who caught my eye were those, who sat calmly.
 Soaking the sun, they admired the beauty of the sight, comfort of the rock and silence in the crowd.

 As the sun lit the sky, quite a few people left.
 But we, we stayed there, sleeping on the rocks, soaking the energy and purity of the environment.
 A group of also meant spending quite a lot of time clicking pictures!

-I suggest that one shouldn't get lazy but must visit kunti kund.
-Its a sight you wont forget.
-As we closed the trek and reached the base again, the slope looked less daunting now.
+As we close the trek and reach the base again, the slope looks less daunting now.
 We spend some time sliding through the slope, slipping like we were at the beginning.